Bibhusmita/Spectrum_Internship/README.md

 ## Final Report

 ##### About the Internship
-This online summer internship was conducted by Spectrum Club, College Of Engineering and Technology, Bhubaneswar for a period of 1 month in May ending on 31st May,2020.
+This online summer internship was conducted by Spectrum Club, College Of Engineering and Technology, Bhubaneswar.
 The whole internship was divided into 3 tasks and one pretask concluding with a Student Grade Prediction model.

 ##### About the Project:
-In this internship, I have built a Student Grade Prediction Model based on various machine learning techniques on the student's grade dataset given by the organiser.
+In this internship, I have built a Student Grade Prediction Model based on various machine learning techniques on the student's grade dataset provided by the organisers.

 ##### Technologies used: